JKeane4210/slime-mold-simulation-gpu-programming/README.md

 ### Running on ROSIE

-***If you are on ROSIE***, things can be a little trickier because we first need to allocate a node with a GPU for doing the simulation/rending, but then we need to do X11 forwarding back from the node through the SSH to ROSIE back to you laptop.
-Luckily, srun has some helpful arguments that we can work with to create this behavior.
+***If you are on ROSIE***, things can be a little trickier because you first need to allocate a node with a GPU for doing the simulation/rendering, but then you need to do X11 forwarding back from the node through the SSH to ROSIE back to your laptop.
+Luckily, srun has some helpful arguments that you can work with to create this behavior.

 1. Set up an X11 protocol server on your computer.